StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

         # timeout: 10
         # events_bootstrap_days: 5  # by default it's 5 days
         # events_process_limit: 10000  # by default it's 10k events
-        # tags:
-        #   - foo:bar

     ```
+2. You can also add optional configuration:
+   - **verify** - To verify the certificate for https.
+   - **cert** - The path to certificate file for https verification.
+   - **keyfile** - The path to public key of certificate for https verification.
+   - **timeout** - Timeout for requests.
+   - **relative_time** - The relative timeframe for retrieving topology.
+   - **events_bootstrap_days** - How many days in the past to collect events on the first run.
+   - **events_process_limit** - Maximum number of events to process each run.
-2. [Restart the StackState Agent\(s\)](https://l.stackstate.com/ui-stackpack-restart-agent) to apply the configuration changes.
+3. [Restart the StackState Agent\(s\)](https://l.stackstate.com/ui-stackpack-restart-agent) to apply the configuration changes.
-3. Once the Agent has restarted, wait for data to be collected from Dynatrace and sent to StackState.
+4.Once the Agent has restarted, wait for data to be collected from Dynatrace and sent to StackState.

 ### Status